lestherll/lestherll/README.md

 - I use Python whenever I can.
 - I'm proficient enough to write useful programs with Java.
 - My interests include Programming Language Theory and Theory of Computation
-- Current learning Scala, Julia, Functional Programming
+- Currently learning Scala, Julia, Functional Programming

 ### Projects planned:
 - **Chess Engine and possibly a GUI for it in Python**